Bounding the Optimal Length of Pliable Index Coding via a Hypergraph-based Approach

 As a constructive proof of this result, we present Algorithm \ref{Alg1} in Section \ref{subsec:algorithm}, which uses the greedy approach to achieve this bound, and runs in time polynomial in the system parameters.
 In Section \ref{sec:lowerbound_via_nesting}, we present a lower bound for $\beta(\ch)$ based on a new parameter of hypergraphs that we define in Subsection \ref{subsec:nesting}, called the \textit{nesting number}.
 The proof of this result, given in Subsection \ref{subsec:proofoftheoremlowerbound}, depends on a known lower bound for index coding from \cite{neely2013dynamic}.
+We extend some of our results to the case of PICOD($t$) problems, in which each client demands $t$ messages, for some $t\geq 1$.
 To the best of our knowledge, our achievability and converse results are novel.
 We use our results to characterize some PICOD problems for which our converse is tight (Corollary \ref{Corollary-1}).
 We also give the complete solvability characterization of PICOD problems with maximum degree $\Delta(\ch)\in \{1,2,3\}$, using known results in index coding, in conjunction with our present results (Subsection \ref{subsec:lowdeltaproblems}).
 The paper concludes in Section \ref{sec:discussion} with some directions for further research.